Skip to main content

 If your country or region isn’t listed here, please contact us with any questions about studying with us.

 The Town and Regional Planning MPlan programme is designed for those who wish to pursue a professional career in urban, regional and environmental planning.
-The MPlan offers two pathways with distinct specialisms in transforming cities and regions and spatial planning for environmental change.
+The MPlan offers two pathways with distinct specialisms.
+These are Transforming Cities and Regions and Spatial Planning for Environmental Change.

 Introduction